hr0nix/ml-notes/dangers-of-l2-loss.md

 ## The solution

+One way to work around the problem is to think about regression through the prism of probabilistic modelling framework.
+In this framework, we don't aim to minimize a loss function, but rather try to maximize the expected log-likelihood of the training data over some parametric distribution family.
+Turns out, if you try to fit a normal distribution with a feature-dependent mean and a constant variance to your data, this is equivalent to minimizing L2 loss:
+$$\theta^* = \arg \max_{\theta} \frac{1}{D} \sum_{(x, y) \in D} \log N(y \mid f(x), \sigma^2) =$$
+$$= \arg \max_{\theta} \frac{1}{D} \sum_{(x, y) \in D} \left[-\log [\sqrt{2 \pi} \sigma] - \frac{1}{2\sigma^2} (y - f(x))^2 \right] =$$
+$$= \arg \min_{\theta} \frac{1}{D} \sum_{(x, y) \in D} \frac{1}{2} (y - f(x))^2,$$
+where we dropped additive constants and constant scaling factors, which don't affect the location of the optimum.
+This view provides another justification for why L2 might not be a good choice: why would you fit a Gaussian to something that doesn't look like a Gaussian and expect good results?

+Thing is, in this framework we have freedom to choose the distribution we are fitting to the data and a recipe for optimization: write down the expected log-likelihood and do a gradient ascent with respect to distribution parameters, this is straightforward to implement in any modern deep learning library.
+As for the distribution choice,
+* Is the posterior unimodal and sharp?
+Probably stay with Gaussian.
+* Is the posterior unimodal but more heavy-tailed?
+[Laplace](https://en.wikipedia.org/wiki/Laplace_distribution) might be a better choice[^3].
+* Is the support of the posterior bounded?
+Maybe you need a [Beta](https://en.wikipedia.org/wiki/Beta_distribution).
+* Is the support bounded from one side?
+Consider [Gamma](https://en.wikipedia.org/wiki/Gamma_distribution).
+* Are you predicting an angle?
+[Von-Mises](https://en.wikipedia.org/wiki/Von_Mises_distribution) is probably a good choice.
+* Is the posterior multimodal?
+Use a reasonably sized [mixture of distributions](https://en.wikipedia.org/wiki/Mixture_distribution) from the appropriate family.

+This, however, mostly applies to scalar outcomes.
+If you are trying to model a complex object such as an image, it's likely that no simple parametric distribution family will fit the posterior well.
+In order to model complex objects you need more expressive families such as [autoregressive models](https://deepgenerativemodels.github.io/notes/autoregressive/), [variational autoencoders](https://deepgenerativemodels.github.io/notes/vae/) or [diffusion models](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/), but that is out of scope of this note.
+It should be mentioned, however, that even these advanced methods use the general framework described above: decide on what distribution family you are fitting to the posterior, parametrize it and maximize the log-likelihood of the data (or maybe its approximation or a lower bound if the likelihood is hard to compute exactly).

 [^1]: Hidden information and stochasticity are actually the same thing: if you have access to the state of the random generator, everything becomes deterministic.
 [^2]: This is a simplified example of an actual modelling problem that is of interest in self-driving industry.
+[^3]: This would correspond to minimizing L1 loss in the classical regression setup.